vjaykrsna/ragbot/README.md

     ```

 2.  **Build the Knowledge Base:**
-    The `synthesize_knowledge.py` script is used to build the knowledge base from the chat history.
-To run the script, use the following command:
+    The data pipeline consists of three steps that should be run in order:
     ```bash
+    # 1. Extract raw message history from Telegram
+    python -m src.scripts.extract_history

+    # 2. Process raw messages into structured conversations
+    python -m src.scripts.process_data

+    # 3. Synthesize conversations into knowledge nuggets and store them in the DB
     python -m src.scripts.synthesize_knowledge
     ```
-    This script will process the chat history, generate knowledge nuggets, and store them in the vector database.

 3.  **Run the Telegram Bot:**
     Once the knowledge base has been built, you can start the Telegram bot by running the following command: